← Learn · Therapy Progress · 9 min read

 A safer default

-You do not have to choose between forgetting the session and keeping a raw recording of everything.
+You don't have to choose between forgetting the session and keeping a raw recording of everything.
 The better middle ground is consent, clarity, and a tool designed for continuity.

-When you are ready to remember more of what matters between appointments, download Undertone and bring it into the conversation with your therapist.
+When you're ready to remember more of what matters between appointments, download Undertone and bring it into the conversation with your therapist.

 Common questions